-The most common cause of instrument failure is wax buildup and it is the easiest to avoid.
-By wiping your hearing aids, tubing, sound tip, ear tips and/or domes with a soft, dry cloth every day and carefully removing any traces of wax and debris, you will reduce wax buildup.
-Use the brush provided to enhance your cleaning by lightly brushing the sound ports.
+The most common cause of instrument failure is wax buildup, and it is the easiest to avoid.
+By wiping your hearing aids with a soft. dry cloth every day and carefully removing any traces of wax and debris, you will reduce wax buildup.

-It is important to keep your hearing aids as clean as possible to maintain maximum performance and durability
+A brush is provided to further assist you in cleaning your instrument.
+It is important to keep your hearing aids as clean as possible to maintain maximum performance and durability.